ajs-voices/clandestine-providence-ascendant-1/manuscript/006-family-time.md

 Mia took the elevator and I went with her in the plate glass elevator.
 She wasn't even tall enough that I could easily hide my fears against her body like I did with her husband.
 But she wrapped her arm around my waist and leaned her body against mine - a comforting support hug.
 I adored Mia.
 She took care of me better than Jace did.
 I was more than happy when Jace finally popped the question.

 We'd known Mia for years upon years.
 She was a year younger than us in the Academy and she ran in the same circle as us outside in the human world.
 She like me was raised by the community.
-Her parents were from way out west - hawaii and couldn't live in New York as they ran the island's Venatori contingent.
+Her parents were from way out west - Hawaii and couldn't live in New York as they ran the island's Venatori contingent.
 And who wants to give up their post when your daughter becomes Magnus.
 She didn't spark, but the ability came young and she's been her two years less than Jace and I.

 She used to hate me.
 Which meant she hated Jace.
 That was until we ran into her in the same forbidden circles of the human world doing things her parents wouldn't be proud of.
 We struck up a friendship and she of all things asked Jace out.
 I was never jealous - Mia was never more than a friend to me.
 Though we had shared a few moments of pleausre together though the circumstances were not something that we discussed at all.